chandelures/openwrt-clash/README.md

 **LuCI support** is on the https://github.com/chandelures/luci-app-simple-clash.

 - If you want to run clash as a non-root user, please install `procd-ujail`.
-- If you want to setup transparent proxy on the gateway, please install `procd-ujail` and `iptables-mod-extra`.

 ## Features